-- (a) In the event an employee is unable to work because of illness or injury they will be entitled to a benefit of 75% of pay for a period not to exceed seven months from date of absence, (short-term plan period). - (b) The 75% benefit may be supplemented in quarter day increments by the use of the following in descending order: - (1) Compensatory time off (CTO); - (2) Banked Earned time off (ETO), excepting where scheduled in a shift schedule; - (3) Vacation entitlement.
+- (a) In the event an employee is unable to work because of illness or injury they will be entitled to a benefit of full pay for the first five days of this leave, in any one calendar year.
+Thereafter, the remainder of the leave shall be at 75% of pay for a period not to exceed seven months from date of absence, (short-term plan period). - (b) The 75% benefit may be supplemented in quarter day increments by the use of the following in descending order: - (1) Compensatory time off (CTO); - (2) Banked Earned time off (ETO), excepting where scheduled in a shift schedule; - (3) Vacation entitlement.